darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 preflash M filter shift / preflash Y filter shift
 : Magenta and yellow filtration for the preflash alone, in Kodak CC units, independent of the main filtration above.

+### print diffusion

+enable print diffusion
+: A second, independent filter at the enlarger rather than the camera, diffusing the print instead of the exposure.
+Its controls work exactly like the ones above and are set separately: _print diffusion filter type_, _print diffusion strength_, _print diffusion size_, _print diffusion halo warmth_.

 ## grain